RomainLanz/slynova.io/content/blog/create-a-simple-cache-system/index.md

 }
 ```

-At the line 6, we check if the data has been cached for less than 60 seconds, if that's the case, we can return the cached data.
+At line 6, we check if the data has been cached for less than 60 seconds, if that's the case, we can return the cached data.

 ## Going Further

 To make our life easier, we can wrap our cache into an object that will automate things for us.

-Let's start by creating a wrapper arround our cache.
+Let's start by creating a wrapper around our cache.

 ```js
 // app/Cache.js